BillRaymond/cambermast-website/_posts/2021-04-13-measuring-enterprise-agile-maturity-and-success-with-jim-starrett-at-bottomline-copy.md

 categories: agile-in-action-podcast
 date: 2021-04-13 01:03:41 -0700
 author: Bill Raymond
-title: Measuring enterprise agile maturity and success with Jim Starrett at Bottomline
+title: DO NOT USE Measuring enterprise agile maturity and success with Jim Starrett at Bottomline
 featuredImage: "/uploads/alvaro-reyes-qwwphwip31m-unsplash.jpg"
 guestPhotos:
 - "/uploads/jim4.jpg"